SergioComeron/moodle-block-limesurvey/UPGRADE.md

-# Upgrade Notes - LimeSurvey Block v2.0
+# Upgrade Notes - LimeSurvey Block v2.1

 ## Summary of Changes

-This version includes a major security refactor and code improvements:
+This version includes a major security refactor, code improvements, and a caching system:

 ### Security Improvements ✅
 - **Removed direct PHP endpoint** (`api_fetch_script.php` is now deprecated)
 - **Implemented Moodle External API** for secure AJAX calls
 - **Added proper capability checks** in the external service
 - **CSP compliant** - No more inline scripts

+### Performance Improvements ⚡
+- **NEW in v2.1**: Caching system for LimeSurvey API responses
+- Survey data is cached for **24 hours** per user
+- First load: 2-3 seconds (API call to LimeSurvey)
+- Subsequent loads: <0.1 seconds (from cache)
+- Dramatically reduces load on LimeSurvey server

 ### Code Quality Improvements
 - **Fixed bug**: Variable `$participant` was used outside its loop (line 134 in old version)